-Property owners have a duty to keep people visiting their premises reasonably safe from harm.
-Although that duty varies depending on the purpose of a person’s visit, there are legal options for people injured due to a property owner’s negligence.
+Property owners have a duty to keep those who visit their property reasonably safe from harm.
+Although that duty varies depending on the purpose of a person’s visit (for example, you would owe a higher duty of care to a client or customer of your business than you would to someone who is trespassing), there are legal remedies for those injured as a result of a property owner’s negligence.
 Suffering an injury due to a slip and fall or another incident while visiting a business, or as a guest in someone’s home, can involve extensive medical treatment, time missed from work, and other interferences with a victim’s day-to-day life, depending on the injury’s severity.
 Colorado Springs premises liability lawyer Patterson Weaver assists victims injured on someone else’s property in investigating the circumstances leading to their harm, as well as throughout any litigation that follows.
 Patterson Weaver takes pride in making sure that his clients receive comprehensive representation and the individualized attention that they deserve during the entire course of a case.

 Types of Premises Liability Cases

 Legally, owners of property are required to maintain reasonably safe conditions on their premises, as well as adequately warn visitors of any known hazard there if it cannot be quickly remedied.
 The Colorado Premises Liability Act sets out the roles and duties of property owners based on the type of visitor to a property.